turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

   * As a user types in the search box, the list of TODOs should filter in real time to only display TODOs whose title or task include the user’s text.
   * The page should not reload.
   * Clearing the search box should restore all the ideas to the list.

+### Es6 Usage

+- You should make sure that Webpack is set up to use es6 (hint: the key words here are babel, es6 and webpack)

+- Picking at least one new feature of es6 - [review the intermission assignment for ideas](https://github.com/turingschool/intermission-assignments/blob/master/prep-for-module-2-frontend.markdown) - refactor your existing code and use this es6 feature instead
+  - Note: You should always try to not 'mix and match' in your code, so if you decide to use `let` and `const` instead or `var` in your code - you should not have _any_ files with both `var` and `let`.

 # Phase 2